BDUG/l4rerust/docs/musl_integration_whitepaper.md

 pkg-config.
 Version markers (`VERSION`) are written to allow the incremental component logic to determine whether a rebuild is required.

+After installation the build helper now prunes the musl archive so that only the epoll, eventfd, signalfd, timerfd, and inotify entry points remain.
+The script inspects `libc.a`, extracts the object files that define these symbols, and repackages them into a reduced archive while moving the full musl `libc` and dynamic loader aside.
+This ensures the staged runtime only provides the handful of kernel interfaces that are absent from the L4Re core libraries, avoiding conflicts with the native `pthread-l4`, `l4re_c`, and `l4re_c-util` implementations that ship with L4Re.

 ### Rust integration

 The `l4re-libc` crate has been taught to discover musl instead of glibc.